freiform/Anycubic-Delta-Linear-Plus/README.md

 * After auto-calibration/-levelling, the noozle is too low and scratches the bed.
 Setting the Z-Probe Height to 15.6 mm instead of the default 16.8 mm produces a *tolerable* 1st layer (TODO: proper levelling, bed mount/brackets).

 * Levelling doesn't seem to work.
 The bed is slightly warped (concave).
 After using auto-calibration and -levelling and adjusting Z-Probe Height to prevent the noozle crashing into the bed at z=0, only the center of the bed is useable.
-For other areas the noozle is too close, Squishing the 1st layer too flat, if allowing for extrution at all.
-It looks as if the bed levelling doesn't have any effect at all.
+For other areas the noozle is too close, squishing the 1st layer too flat, if allowing for extrusion at all.
+It looks as if the bed levelling doesn't have any effect.

 * Manual calibration using http://www.escher3d.com/pages/wizards/wizarddelta.php.
 Maybe a bit better.
 More iterations needed?
 Didn't change anything about Z-Probe Height, though.